Protection Paladin Mythic+ Guide

 - Blessing of Spellwarding

-- Used to completely immune magic damage on yourself or your allies .
+- Used to completely immune magic damage and prevent debuff applications on yourself or your allies .

 - Sanctified Wrath